Using your GPU with CuPy

 Challenge: fairer comparison of CPU vs. GPU

-Compute again the speedup achieved using the GPU, but try to take also into account the time spent transferring the data to the GPU and back.
+Compute again the speedup achieved using the GPU, taking into account also the time spent transferring the data from the CPU to the GPU and back.

-Hint: to copy a CuPy array back to the host (CPU), use the cp.asnumpy() function.
+Hint: use the cp.asnumpy() method to copy a CuPy array back to the host.

 PYTHON